By Jack Adam Weber L.Ac., Dipl. C.H.

 1) Honor and integrity: to do what is right and loving for others and the Earth even in the face of defeat and horror — actually, make that especially in the face of horror and defeat.

-2) Create goodness: to make life a little more comfortable for all of us before we die, because even without the threats of climate change, global nuclear poisoning, GMO food corruption, and WW III, you and I are going to die one day anyway.
+2) Create goodness: to make life a little more comfortable for all of us before we die, because even without the threats of global nuclear poisoning, GMO food corruption, and WW III, you and I are going to die one day anyway.
 So, let’s make it more organic and enjoyable, with less horror, by exercising our uncomfortable voice and right action to stand up against the men and women who are tearing down the world.

 3) Nature: for all the other living creatures who definitely didn’t create our modern toxic horror and who suffer at our behest every minute of every day.
 That we act to do whatever we can to make their lives a little easier.